Cyclocybe aegerita: Description

 It belongs to the white rot fungi and is a medium-sized agaric having a very open and convex cap, almost flat, with a diameter of 3–10 cm.
 Underneath, it has numerous whitish radial plates adherent to the foot, later turning to a brownish-grey colour, and light elliptic spores of 8–11 by 5–7 micrometres.
 The white fibre foot is generally curved, having a membranous ring on the top part which promptly turns to tobacco colour due to the falling spores.
 When very young, its colour may be reddish-brown and later turn to a light brown colour, more ochre towards the centre, whiter around its border.

 It grows in tufts on logs and holes in poplars, and other large-leaved trees.

-Edibility
+Uses

+It is cultivated and sold in the United States, Chile, Japan, Korea, Italy, Australia and China.
+The cultivation in the Mediterranean region is very old, e.g. it is described in Pliny the Elder's 1st-century book Natural History.
+In traditional Chinese medicine, it is often used as a diuretic.

-The mushroom is cultivated commercially and it is typical ingredient found in both Southern European and Chinese cuisine.
+The mushroom is a typical ingredient found in both Southern European and Chinese cuisine.
 In East Asia, it is used fresh and rehydrated in various dishes, including stir-fry, soup, stew, and hot pot.
 It has a soft cap and a harder stem.
 Picking specimens from the wild is not recommended due to the difficulty of identification.

-Uses

-It is cultivated and sold in the United States, Chile, Japan, Korea, Italy, Australia and China.
-The cultivation in the Mediterranean region is very old, e.g. it is described in the book Naturalis Historia by Pliny the Elder.
-In Traditional Chinese medicine, it is often used as a diuretic.
-The fungi C. aegerita, M. alliaceus and C. purpureum are suitable organisms for counteracting OMW plant toxicity.
+Along with Mycetinis alliaceus and Chondrostereum purpureum, it is suitable for counteracting olive-mill wastewater plant toxicity.